scherermichael/dotfiles/README.md

 All files that you want to copy to the local system are located under the `files` directory.
 It will be mapped to the user's home directory when copying the files.

+If you create a directory under `files` and store an empty file `.syncfolder` in it, all files and directories under this root directory will be synced.
+This way you do not need to specify every single file in that directory. **Please note:** Since Git only stores files, empty directories will not be restored.

 ### scripts

 The `scripts` directory contains scripts for installing software and other setup tasks.
 A script must end with the suffix `.sh` and its executable flag must be set.